 - Shape by pressing and turning to form three edges.
 Repeat until the onigiri feels stable.

-- Wrap with nori and enjoy!
+- Wrap with roasted seaweed for sushi (nori) and enjoy!

 How to Shape Onigiri with Plastic Wrap